How do you save money on car insurance as you age?

 How does being retired affect car insurance?

 Insurance companies base their premiums on groups of people.
-If you fall into a category that tends to be a higher risk, like younger and senior drivers, insurance companies can charge more.
+If you fall into a category that tends to be a higher risk, like drivers under 21 and senior drivers, insurance companies can charge more.
 Or you might find you’re saving money by driving less in your retirement.

 From their prospective, many age-related factors can affect your ability to drive, and therefore increase your insurance rates.